PardoAlejo/alejandropardo-hugo-website/content/publication/BAOD/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *LatinX in AI at Computer Vision and Pattern Recognition Workshop 2021*
+publication: Best Paper Award In *LatinX in AI at Computer Vision and Pattern Recognition Workshop 2021*
-publication_short: In *CVPRW 2021*
+publication_short: Best Paper Award In *LatinX in AI at CVPRW 2021*

 abstract: We study the problem of object detection from a novel perspective in which annotation budget constraints are taken into consideration, appropriately coined Budget Aware Object Detection (BAOD).
 When provided with a fixed budget, we propose a strategy for building a diverse and informative dataset that can be used to optimally train a robust detector.
 We investigate both optimization and learning-based methods to sample which images to annotate and what type of annotation (strongly or weakly supervised) to annotate them with.
 We adopt a hybrid supervised learning framework to train the object detector from both these types of annotation.
 We conduct a comprehensive empirical study showing that a handcrafted optimization method outperforms other selection techniques including random sampling, uncertainty sampling and active learning.
 By combining an optimal image/annotation selection scheme with hybrid supervised learning to solve the BAOD problem, we show that one can achieve the performance of a strongly supervised detector on PASCAL-VOC 2007 while saving 12.8% of its original annotation budget.
 Furthermore, when 100% of the budget is used, it surpasses this performance by 2.0 mAP percentage points.